iyanuwonder/iyanuwonder/README.md

 - 👋 Hi, I’m @iyanuwonder
-- 👀 I’m interested in react and c# project
+- 👀 I’m a web developer and an experienced IT project manager
-- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on react and c# related project
+- 💞️ I’m looking to collaborate on react, PHP related project
 - 📫 How to reach me via my LinkedIn https://www.linkedin.com/in/iyanuoluwa-mobolaji-00ab3a155/

 <!---